csail-csg/riscy-OOO/README.md

     We have put some prebuilt Linux images (bbls) containing the PARSEC benchmarks in `tools/images`.
     The sources files of PARSEC benchmarks that we are using can be found at https://github.com/csail-csg/parsec.
     Unfortunately, we cannot release the prebuilt images for SPEC benchmarks due to license issues.

+- Build boot rom.
+The processor uses a small boot rom to load the Linux image to its memory.
+We can build the boot rom as follows:

+        $ cd $RISCY_HOME/procs/rom
+        $ make

+    The boot-rom executables are `$RISCY_HOM/procs/rom/out/rom_core_<X>`, where `<X>` is the number of cores in the processor.
+    That is, booting a single-core processor should use `rom_core_1`, while booting a 4-core processor should use `rom_core_4`.

 ## Simulation on a Local Ubuntu Machine
 - Build the OOO processor with `$N` cores for simulation.